mmm888/exchange-api-docker/README.md

 ## TODO

+* Fix the failure to "goanda influxdb init" when exec "docker-compose up -d" from the second time
+    * Require to remove "volumes" directory
 * Replace env for "goanda influxdb" to arguments of "goanda" (using flag package)
 * Push docker image to Docker Hub